-Prerequisite Sound knowledge on basic optics, optical communication, various modulation and and its applications.
+Prerequisite : Sound knowledge on basic optics, optical communication, various modulation and detection schemes in optical communication.

-Objective: To impart the concepts of multilevel modulation schemes, OFDM and MIMO for

-Outcome : Students will able to understand the potential of physical layer of optical system
+- Objective : To impart the concepts of multilevel modulation schemes, OFDM and MIMO for optical communication systems and nonlinear optics. - Outcome : Students will able to understand the potential of physical layer of optical system and its applications.